maxvol/RaspSwift/README.md

 How it works (per domain state):

-* events from different sources are gathered into single stream with .merge() operator
+* events from different sources are gathered into a single stream with *.merge()* operator
-* on every event from the combined stream, it gets applied (reduced) to the current state via .scan operator()
+* on every event from the combined stream, it gets applied (reduced) to the current state via *.scan()* operator
-* consumers can subscribe to domain state as a whole or to a single field by using selector which is .map().distinctUntilChanged()
+* consumers can subscribe to domain state as a whole or to a single field by using selector which is *.map().distinctUntilChanged()*

 ### What is this repository for? ###